DNArchery/DNArchery/README.md

 ## Features

-- The core of the utility is exposed as a Webservice API along with an OpenAPI schema such that UIs or Apps can be built on top, just the like main UI toolkit DNArchery comes with.
+- The core of the utility is exposed as a Webservice API (Rust backend) along with an OpenAPI schema such that UIs or Apps can be built on top, just the like main UI toolkit DNArchery comes with.
 (See [GUI](#gui))
 - **Toolsets:**
   - **Conversions** - From DNA to Amino Acids, Proteins, Codon frames, etc.
   - **Sequencing Algorithms** - [K-mer](https://en.wikipedia.org/wiki/K-mer), Ndiffs, and more.